 Global Professional Development

-- Section One: The Organization and Environment
+Section One: The Organisation and Environment

 In order to understand the various dimensions of how the consultancy took place first thing was the assessment of what exactly the client wanted.

 Marginal gains are defined as an aggregate of small decisions which have an impact on the profit margins of the company (Sharma et al. 2010: 187).
 NODE Urban Design Limited needed to have a consultancy over the issue of marginal gains.
-The company asked as if the professionalism pertained by the company could have a positive impact on its marginal gains.
+The company asked if the professionalism pertained by the company could have a positive impact on its marginal gains.